Local List of Heritage Assets

-On the nomination form (and using extra documentation as you believe necessary) you should set out clearly how you think the asset meets the criteria for local designation, providing evidence to support your view.
+On the nomination form (and using extra documentation where necessary) you should set out clearly how you think the asset meets the criteria for local designation, providing evidence to support your view.
 You should consider any current substantiated threats (risks) to the asset.
 This will enable you to prioritise any nominations.
-You should consult an owner whose site is nominated as part of the assessment, and the Local Authority is likely to follow this up as they assess the nominations presented to them.
+You should consult an owner whose site is nominated as part of the assessment, the Local Authority is likely to follow this up as they assess the nominations presented to them.

-Once a nomination is received the Council will assess the nomination through a panel, including Council Officers and Members and experts in the field of historic buildings, heritage conservation and architecture.
+Once a nomination is received the Council will assess it through a panel, including Council Officers and Members and experts in the field of historic buildings, heritage conservation and architecture.
 The decisions will be ratified by Cabinet.
 If a nomination is accepted it will be added to the Local List of Heritage Assets.
 The Council will give reasons if a nomination is not accepted.